 Furthermore, 59 percent of adults surveyed strongly believe they have benefited from vaccine development over the past half-century, a 16 percentage-point drop from 2008.

-“This is a concerning trend,” said Marcella Perez, M.D., pediatrician, Norton Children’s Medical Associates – Poplar Level.
+“This is a concerning trend,” said Marcella Perez, M.D., pediatrician, Norton Children’s Medical Group – Poplar Level.
 “Vaccines are an important part of keeping kids and families healthy while preventing very serious diseases.”

 Find a pediatrician

 On the other hand, more than 6 in 10 respondents agreed with the statement that parents who don’t vaccinate their children put both their kids and communities at risk, up 10 percentage points from 2008.